Economics Major: Public Policy and Sustainability Option (B.A.)

 ECON 774Senior Economics Seminar 14

-Select four (4) additional ECON electives 216
+Select four (4) additional ECON elective courses.
+216

 Public Policy and Sustainability Option Requirements